arsy786/football-club-management-system/README.md

 ![Spring Boot Roadmap](Spring-Boot-Roadmap.png)

 I came across a 'Spring Boot Roadmap' and used it as a guide to structure my learning.
-After boring myself with watching many hours of courses/tutorials  and reading plenty of articles/forums on basic 1 entity REST APIs that lacked any progression in complexity, I realised that I actually did not know how to apply ANY of the new concepts I had 'learnt'.
+After boring myself with watching many hours of courses/tutorials and reading plenty of articles/forums limited to basic 1 entity REST APIs (that lacked any progression in complexity), I realised that I actually did not know how to apply ANY of the new concepts I had 'learnt'.

-Eventually, I decided that the best way to grasp these concepts was to actually implement the theory & guides into a project that interests me (and is also designed by me)!
+Eventually, I decided that the best way to grasp these concepts would be to actually implement the theory & guides into a project that interests me (and is also designed by me)!

 Designing my own application means that I can test my understanding and skills from the very ground up.
 I am a fan of football therefore the idea of building the FCMS REST API came natural to me.